The quartic integrability and long time existence of steep water waves in 2D: Introduction

 The study of the 2d water wave equation \eqref{euler} in the Hamiltonian point of view began in \cite{za}, where Zakharov discovered that the 2d equation \eqref{euler} can be written as a Hamiltonian system.
-In \cite{zd} Dyachenko \& Zakharov showed that there are no three-wave interactions in the Hamiltonian 2d water wave equation \eqref{euler} and all of the four-wave interaction coefficients vanish on the resonant manifold.
-Dyachenko \& Zakharov \cite{zd} and Craig \& Wolfolk \cite{cw} derived a formal \footnote{That is, it is unbounded and non-invertible.} symplectic transformation that maps the Hamiltonian system of the 2d water waves to its Birkhoff normal form of order 4; and mapping properties of the transformation were studied in \cite{cs2}.
-Building on \cite{zd, cw, cs2}, Berti, Feola \& Pusateri \cite{bfp} gave a rigorous construction of a bounded and invertible (non-symplectic) transformation in a neighborhood of the origin in phase space, mapping the 2d water wave equation \eqref{euler} to its Birkhoff normal form up to order 4, and showed that for sufficiently small and smooth periodic initial data of size $\varepsilon$, the 2d water wave equation \eqref{euler} is solvable for time of order $O(\varepsilon^{-3})$.
-The global and almost global existence results in \cite{wu3, wu4, gms, ip, ad, hit, it, wang1, ait} are consequences of the order 3 integrability\footnote{Here we say an equation is integrable of order $n$ if all the nonlinearities in the equation of order less than $n$ can be removed by some type of normal form transformation.} of the water wave system and the time decay properties of the solutions with localized initial data, the assumption that the data is sufficiently localized is crucial for these global existence results. \cite{bfp} is the first rigorous long time existence result taking full advantage of the quartic integrability of the 2d water wave equation.
+In \cite{zd} Dyachenko \& Zakharov showed that (formally) there are no three-wave resonant interactions in the Hamiltonian 2d periodic water wave equation \eqref{euler} and all of the four-wave interaction coefficients vanish on the non-trivial resonant manifold.\footnote{While there are no 3-wave resonant interactions, there are two types of 4-wave resonances: the trivial ones and the Benjamin \& Feir resonances.
+What \cite{zd} proved was that all the coefficients of the 4th order terms in the power expansion of the Hamiltonian vanish on the Benjamin \& Feir resonance manifold, cf. \cite{bfp} for further explanations.
+In the whole line case, there are in addition near resonances.} Dyachenko \& Zakharov \cite{zd} and Craig \& Wolfolk \cite{cw} derived a formal \footnote{That is, it is unbounded and non-invertible.} symplectic transformation that maps the Hamiltonian system of the 2d periodic water waves to its Birkhoff normal form of order 4; and mapping properties of the transformation were studied in \cite{cs2}.
+Building on \cite{zd, cw, cs2}, Berti, Feola \& Pusateri \cite{bfp} gave a rigorous construction of a bounded and invertible (non-symplectic) transformation in a neighborhood of the origin in phase space, mapping the 2d periodic water wave equation \eqref{euler} to its Birkhoff normal form up to order 4, and showed that for sufficiently small and smooth initial data of size $\varepsilon$,\footnote{In \cite{bfp}, the steepness, and quantities both above and below the scaling are assumed small at the initial time.} the 2d periodic water wave equation \eqref{euler} is solvable for time of order $O(\varepsilon^{-3})$. \cite{bfp} is the first and the only work putting the formal computations in \cite{zd, cw} in a rigorous framework.
 The transformation in \cite{bfp} is constructed via composing several paradifferential flow conjugations.
-The final resonant Poincar\'e-Birkhoff normal form system constructed in \cite{bfp} is not a priori explicit, and an important step in \cite{bfp} is a normal form uniqueness argument that allows the authors to identify the Poincar\'e-Birkhoff normal form system of \cite{bfp} with the Birkhoff normal form system constructed in \cite{zd, cw}, up to degree 4 of homogeneity.
+The final resonant Poincar\'e-Birkhoff normal form system constructed in \cite{bfp} is not a priori explicit; an important step in \cite{bfp} is a normal form uniqueness argument that allows the authors to identify the Poincar\'e-Birkhoff normal form system of \cite{bfp} with the Birkhoff normal form system constructed in \cite{zd, cw}, up to degree 4 of homogeneity.